 - (i) The sum of all net cash outflows will receive a 100 percent factor.
-Banks must calculate, in accordance with their existing valuation methodologies, expected contractual derivative cash inflows and outflows.
+Banks must calculate, in accordance with their existing valuation methodologies, expected cash inflows and outflows from Shari'a compliant hedging instruments.
 Cash flows must be calculated on a net basis (i.e. inflows can offset outflows) by counterparty, only where a valid master netting agreement exists.
 The banks must exclude from such calculations, those liquidity requirements that would result from increased collateral needs due to market value movements or falls in value of collateral posted.
-Options must be assumed to be exercised when they are in the money to the option buyer; - (ii) Where derivative payments are collateralized by HQLA, cash outflows must be calculated net of any corresponding cash inflows arising from collateral received for derivatives, or that would result from contractual obligations for cash or collateral to be provided to the bank, if the bank is entitled to re-use the collateral in new transactions; and - (iii) Below run-off rates apply in the following cases: - a.
-Increased liquidity needs related to downgrade triggers embedded in financing transactions, derivatives and other contracts.
+Options must be assumed to be exercised when they are in the money to the option buyer; - (ii) Where payments for Shari'a compliant hedging instruments are collateralized by HQLA, cash outflows must be calculated net of any corresponding cash inflows from collateral received for Shari'a compliant hedging transactions, or that would result from contractual obligations for cash or collateral to be provided to the bank, if the bank is entitled to re-use the collateral in new transactions; and - (iii) Below run-off rates apply in the following cases: - a.
+Increased liquidity needs related to downgrade triggers embedded in financing transactions, Shari'a-compliant hedging transactions and other contracts.
 Banks must review those contracts in detail and identify the clauses that require the posting of additional collateral or early repayment upon the ratings downgrades, by and up to three notches.
 A 100 percent run-off rate will be applied to the amount of collateral that would be posted for, or contractual cash outflows associated with, the credit rating downgrades;